mars-planet/mars_city/servers/gazebo/doc/sad.rst

 ***
 ##Logical View
+Gazebo is used to replace an actual device whose mathematical model is known and check if the simulation matches with the actual observations

+It is not used for say, finding out the flow of fluid through some device, but rather used for simulating the device given the flow through a model as a replacement for the actual hardware.

 Each feature of the robot is implemented through an independant plugin, eg:

 * Move the catterpillar drive robot